-Hello spookies!
+Hello, spookies!
 Today I’m going to review Hellstar Remina from VIZ.
 You can purchase it at Amazon.
 I get no kickbacks from links, but I want to encourage people to get published copies of the works I discuss so that way we can get more content.
-I’m really hoping that Viz will release Mimi’s Ghost Stories by Junji Ito, because it is my favorite.
-Also, there might be spoilers with this article, so if you want to read this without spoilers then come back and check this review out after you’ve had a chance to read the story.
+I’m really hoping that Viz will release Mimi’s Ghost Stories by Junji Ito because it is my favorite.
+Also, there might be spoilers in this article, so if you want to read this without spoilers then come back and check this review out after you’ve had a chance to read the story.

 Even the back of the book is beautifully done.
 It is all blackened out except for the piercing red eyes of Remina.
-In the far corner are dead bodies, which upon closer inspection show a astronauts suit with the helmet blown out.
+In the far corner are dead bodies, which upon closer inspection show an astronaut’s suit with the helmet blown out.
 Something very violent happened to these astronauts.
-Already we can tell we are in for a dark decent into the void.
+Already we can tell we are in for a dark descent into the void.

 I think the cover of this book is absolutely beautiful.
-I love the use of red because we are programmed both socially and naturally to be on alert with red coloring.
-Red is the color of blood, it is the color to indicate we must stop, it is the color of fire, of fire alarms, and it indicates danger when in the form of a flashing red light.
-Viz set us up with a cover that is not only catching, but should trigger in us a subconscious alert that something bad is coming.
+I love the use of red because we are programmed both socially and naturally to be on the alert with red coloring.
+Red is the color of blood, it is the color that indicates we must stop, it is the color of fire, of fire alarms, and it indicates danger when in the form of a flashing red light.
+Viz set us up with a cover that is not only catching but should trigger in us a subconscious alert that something bad is coming.

 One thing I think is interesting about this story is that the more ugly humanity becomes the more the Hellstar consumes.
 It’s an allegory, I think, for the monstrous way that humans treat each other and the planet.
 Maybe Remina always had Earth in its sights and this would have happened no matter what, but maybe it would have just gone right past us.
 It didn’t speed up in its consumption of the planets until the humans started panicking en masse.